Frederick Royden Chalmers: Early life and military service

 Frederick Chalmers, son of Robert Hamilton Chalmers and Emily Louisa (Walter) Chalmers, was born in Brighton, Tasmania, on 4 January 1881, into a farming family.
 He had four brothers and four sisters.

-At age 18 he enlisted in the army and served in South Africa during the Boer War, obtaining the rank of Lieutenant in 1901.
+At age 18 he enlisted in the army and served in South Africa during the Second Boer War, obtaining the rank of Lieutenant in 1901.
 After demobilization he returned to Tasmania, where he lived until 1907.
 He then joined the railway company of the State of Victoria, and worked as a salesman at Moe.
 Married to Mary Cecilia Bennett in 1910, he became a widower in 1914, and in April of the same year he re-enlisted in the Army.
 Joining the Australian Imperial Force as an enlisted man, he was promoted to lieutenant a month later.
 During the First World War he served in Egypt, Gallipoli, Belgium, and France.
 He was promoted to captain in August 1915.
 After officers' training at the military school of Aldershot in England late in 1916 he was promoted to major.
 He was given command of the 27th Battalion in October 1917, became a lieutenant colonel in January 1918, was awarded the Distinguished Service Order in November, and was named Companion of the Order of St Michael and St George in 1919.

 Returning to Tasmania with his new wife, Lenna Annette French, whom he had married in London in 1917, he worked for several years in agriculture in Bagdad and in mining on the west coast of Tasmania.
 He headed an association of veterans and was involved in the Boy Scouts.